-At all hearings in relation to Intervention Orders (save those that are not on notice to the Member, Affiliated Partner, Responsible Individual or Authorised Firm) the Member, Affiliated Partner, Responsible Individual or Authorised Firm shall have the right to be heard, to be represented by a Lawyer or a Member of the Institute and to call witnesses to give evidence on his behalf.
+At all hearings in relation to Intervention Orders (save those that are not on notice to the Member, Affiliated Partner, Responsible Individual or Authorised Firm) the Member, Affiliated Partner, Responsible Individual or Authorised Firm) the Member, Affiliated Partner, Responsible Individual or Authorised Firm shall have the right to be heard, to be represented by a Lawyer or a Member of the Institute and to call witnesses to give evidence on his behalf.

-Where there is an Intervention Order in being, the disciplinary process in relation to the Complaint shall be dealt with as expeditiously as is reasonably possible.
+Where there is an Intervention Order in being, the disciplinary process in relation to the Complaint shallbe dealt with as expeditiously as is reasonably possible.